 The foregoing shall be deemed to be without prejudice to the approval by the Board of Directors of other corporate policies directed towards specific Stakeholders such as, for instance, those approved in connection with shareholders, employees or the environment, which set forth the general principles that are to govern the Company's activities in each specific area.

 Given the large number of groups or interests that may be deemed to be included in each of the Stakeholder categories identified above, and in order to manage them properly, the Company may identify subcategories to promote specific aspects of such relations that are focused on the expectations of more specific organisations or groups.

-The Board of Directors has approved this Stakeholder Relations Policy in order to promote a framework of relations based on two-way communication, engagement and collaboration, as well as on principles of transparency, active listening and equal treatment, which allows for all of their legitimate interests to be taken into consideration and to effectively disclose information regarding the activities and businesses of the Group, building relationships of trust on an ongoing basis, in a manner consistent with the provisions of the Purpose and Values of the Iberdrola group.
+The Board of Directors has approved this Policy in order to promote a framework of relations based on two-way communication, engagement and collaboration, as well as on principles of transparency, active listening and equal treatment, which allows for all of their legitimate interests to be taken into consideration and to effectively disclose information regarding the activities and businesses of the Group, building relationships of trust on an ongoing basis and consistently with the provisions of the Purpose and Values of the Iberdrola group.

 2. Basic Principles of Stakeholder Relations

 In its relations with Stakeholders, the Group accepts and promotes the following basic principles: